Orange-eat97/tp/docs/UserGuide.md

 * Each index must be a **whole number greater than 0,** e.g. 1, 2, 3, …​
 * The order of the indexes do not matter
 * Spaces must be used to separate indexes
-* Duplicate but valid indexes will be ignored
+* Duplicate indexes will be ignored
 </div>